azdavis/millet/doc/errors.md

 fun add (x, x) = x + x
 ```

+To fix, use different names, or avoid `and`.
+(The latter induces shadowing.)

 ## 4004

 Something was requested by a signature, but not present in the structure that is attempting to ascribe to that signature.